Fluoxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 - lung problems

 Like all medicines, fluoxetine can cause side effects in some people, but many people have no side effects or only minor ones.
+Some of the common side effects of fluoxetine will gradually improve as your body gets used to it.

 Common side effects